tarantool/doc/doc/reference/reference_lua/fiber_ipc.rst

                     Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assume that a tarantool server is running and listening for connections on
+Assume that a tarantool instance is running and listening for connections on
 localhost port 3301.
 Assume that guest users have privileges to connect.
 We will
 use the tarantoolctl utility to start two clients.